Are you asking yourself … Can I use my Seagate Expansion with a Mac?

 The next popup window is where you select how you want to format your Seagate Expansion drive for Mac.

-Give your Seagate Expansion a name.
+Give your Expansion external hard drive or SSD a name.

 For the scheme choose GUID Partition Map.